 Marc performs arts in both black and color.

-Emerson Pabon — New York City
+Emersson Pabon — New York City

-Emerson Pabon is an award-winning tattoo artist from Venezuela with many years of experience.
+Emersson Pabon is an award-winning tattoo artist from Venezuela with many years of experience.
 He won numerous first places in categories of realism and color tattooing.

-Emerson bought his first tattoo machine in 2011 after realizing he wasn’t interested in studying agronomy at university.
+Emersson bought his first tattoo machine in 2011 after realizing he wasn’t interested in studying agronomy at university.
 First, he learned to get tattoos on his friends.
 After several years of practicing, he opened Loyalty Tattoo Studio with his good friend.

-Emerson’s favorite tattoo styles are oriental, neo-traditional, realism, and surrealism.
+Emersson’s favorite tattoo styles are oriental, neo-traditional, realism, and surrealism.
 He specializes in full-sleeve tattoos in the style of realism.
 Since 2021, he has been a resident of Inknation Tattoo Studio.

 Megan Koehler — Kansas City